jkawahara/bcbc-project1/README.md

   * Deployment:
     * Deployed on [GitHub bcbc-project1 pages](https://jkawahara.github.io/bcbc-project1/)
     * Due to API key privacy, developers and users are required to obtain their own API keys in order to further develop or use the application
-      * The config.js file must be updated with respective API keys
+      * TBD The config.js file must be updated with respective API keys
       * TBD for using app without development, detail out config.js update; account for relative path so app works

 ## Versioning